miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Added elevator button lights and arrows and improved traffic lights.
 +Improved rain and inspection effects and restored many particles.
 +Added missing steam to clinic, Ocean House, Vesuvius and Hollywood.
-+Included eye replacer mod, but made it deselectable on installation.
++Included desectable eye replacer mod and added blood to beheading.
++Made female character sheet model crouch and fixed hunter models.
 Corrected and added landmark names and icons of bus and sewer maps.
 Swapped location labels of the missing sewer map with worldmap ones.
 Added missing fangs to some vampires and fixed beast form model bug.